neuaiskunkworks/How-to-be-a-Skunk/Readme.md

 ### Our Vision:
 AI Skunkworks envisions a platform where students can get opportunities to research in the Artificial Intelligence and Machine Learning domain.
 We are dedicated to supporting student researchers through content and guidelines to study and conduct research!

-- President - Kartik Kumar (kumar.kar@northeastern.edu)
+- President - Abhishek Dabas (dabas.a@northeastern.edu)
 - Treasurer - Shruti Patil (patil.shru@northeastern.edu)